W-Biography Reading Group 1

 If you are interested in personal stories and achievements of people, and the historical and social milieux in which they lived, you might like to join this small friendly group to read and discuss a variety of biographies, autobiographies and memoirs, chosen by members.

-With current restrictions, lockdowns, etc the group has both exchanged comments on the chosen book by email, or written and posted (if no email).
-This has worked very well and the original group has all kept together and enjoyed reading the comments of the rest of the group on the set date.
+During lockdowns the group has both exchanged comments on the chosen book by email, or written and posted (if no email).
+This has worked very well and the group has kept together and enjoyed reading the comments of the rest of the group on the set date.

 Garden meetings are beginning, the list of books is below the contact section.

-I should be happy to answer any queries by telephone or email.
+I am happy to answer any queries by telephone or email.

 To send an email to group leader, click on pigeon on right hand side